 The blower motor and fan are the heart of your HVAC’s air distribution system, responsible for pushing air through the ductwork.
 Over time, the fan blades can accumulate a thick layer of dirt and grime, which throws them off balance and reduces their ability to move air.
 The motor itself can also wear out or fail.
 If you notice weak airflow accompanied by unusual rattling or humming sounds coming from your unit, a struggling fan or motor is a likely suspect.
 This is especially critical in large industrial systems where powerful airflow is a must.

-Broken Dampers or Controls
+When Dampers or Controls Stop Working

 Many modern HVAC systems use dampers, which are small plates inside the ductwork that open and close to direct air to specific zones.
 If a damper gets stuck in a closed position or the electronic control system malfunctions, it can completely cut off airflow to an entire section of your building.
 Similarly, your system needs to pull in old air through return vents to create balanced pressure.
 If these returns are blocked or insufficient, the air has nowhere to go, causing it to stagnate.
 A technician can often diagnose the problem by inspecting the control board and damper actuators.

-Outdoor Unit Obstructions
+Don’t Overlook Outdoor Unit Obstructions

 Your rooftop unit needs to breathe.
 The outdoor component, or condenser, works by pulling in air to release the heat it has removed from your building.
 If the unit is surrounded by leaves, branches, trash, or other debris, it can’t get the airflow it needs to operate efficiently.
 This forces the system to run longer and work harder, which can lead to overheating, reduced cooling power, and even a complete breakdown.
 A quick visual check to ensure the area around your HVAC system is clear can prevent a lot of headaches down the road.

-How to Perform a Basic Airflow Check
+How to Do a Quick DIY Airflow Check

 If you suspect your rooftop unit has an airflow problem, you don’t have to wait for a technician to start investigating.
 While complex diagnostics are best left to the pros, you can perform a few simple checks to gather information and identify obvious issues.
 Think of it as a preliminary health screening for your HVAC system.
 Taking these steps can help you have a more productive conversation with your technician or even solve a simple problem on your own.
 Here’s a basic checklist you can follow to get started.

-Perform a Visual Inspection
+Start with a Simple Visual Inspection

 Your eyes are one of the best tools for spotting trouble.
 Start by safely accessing your rooftop unit and looking for any obvious obstructions around it, like leaves, trash, or overgrown vegetation that could be blocking airflow to the coils.
 Next, head inside and check your system’s air filter.
 A dirty, clogged filter is one of the most common causes of airflow restriction.
 Regular maintenance, including cleaning or replacing filters and inspecting visible ductwork for damage, is essential for keeping air moving freely.
 If you notice your filters get dirty very quickly, it might point to a bigger issue.